 So far, pronghorns seem to be hanging on.
 “This migration is happening,” Riis says.
 “It hasn’t been cut off by our development yet.”
 Therein lies the ray of hope.
 Despite the many threats, old and new, in the spring, as the snow melts and slowly recedes northward, the pronghorns will follow their undying instincts and turn around to make the epic journey in reverse.

 Joe Riis is a wildlife photographer and National Geographic Photography Fellow known for his pioneering and award-winning photography of animal migrations in the West.
-Trained as a wildlife biologist, Riis collaborates directly with research scientists to communicate with and inspire the public on critical wildlife issues.
-His photography book Yellowstone Migrations (released September 2017) illustrates Riis’s decade-long project on the animal migrations of the Greater Yellowstone Ecosystem.
+Trained as a wildlife biologist, Joe collaborates directly with research scientists to communicate and inspire the public on critical wildlife issues.
+His photography book Yellowstone Migrations (released September 2017) illustrates Joe’s decade-long project on the animal migrations of the Greater Yellowstone Ecosystem.